-IDP Public Participation and Budget Izimbizo meetings which were held May 2021 through social media platforms and radio interviews due to COVID19 restrictions on gatherings, were a new territory but one that proved that we can always reach our communities even in the midst of a pandemic.
-As levels of gathering restrictions eased in 2020, we engaged the community in the Month of October 2021 through the Mayoral Outreach Program and thankfully in 2021 we were able to hold the IDP and Budget public meetings in May in all the Wards.
+IDP Public Participation and Budget Izimbizo meetings which were held in May 2022 through community engagements at each of the seven Wards and radio interviews were conducted through three radio stations.
 Several issues were raised during the meetings i.e., housing, water access roads and electricity provision.
 Sports development has been bolstered with the inception of the Mkhambathini Marathon in 2021, the marathon unearths and encourage athletic participation in our jurisdiction.
-The marathon further puts our area on the athletic calendar and has potential to bring in tourists and businesses will benefit from the scores of athletes and spectators.
+The marathon further puts our area on the athletic calendar and has potential to bring in tourists and businesses will benefit from the scores of athletes and spectators who will participate annually.

-It has proved to be a great year with all senior manager's position filled, this has resulted in the tightening up of processes and allowed for proper leadership and guidance of municipal personnel.
+With all senior manager's position filled, it is allowing for smoother operations and better response to service delivery.
+It has also resulted in the tightening up of processes and allowed for proper leadership and guidance of municipal personnel.